filippo888/compnet-notes/compnet_notes.md

 A **tracker** is an end-system that knows the IP addresses of the peers that store a file.

 A **DHT** is a distributed system that knows the IP addresses of the peers that store a file.
-Many end-systems work together to answer a question: one DHT member may not kow the answer, but can redirect you toward another member who does know it.
+Many end-systems work together to answer a question: one DHT member may not know the answer, but can redirect you toward another member who does know it.

 The **metadata file** can either be on a web server or on a peer.
 If it's on a peer, you learn its ID from a web server and its location from a tracker or a DHT.

 ### Distributed Hash Table

-A DHT is a distributed database which stors (key, value) pairs.
+A DHT is a distributed database which stores (key, value) pairs.
 In this case, a key is the content name and the value is the IP address of a peer that has a copy of the content.
 In the P2P system, each peer will only hold a small subset of the totality of the (key, value) pairs.

 Each peer (value) has an integer identifier, and so does content names (keys).
-Peers are then organized in a circle so that each peer only keeps track of its immediate successor and immediate predecessor.
+Peers are then organised in a circle so that each peer only keeps track of its immediate successor and immediate predecessor.

 ![](circular_dht.png)

-If peer 3 is asked about key 11, it will forward the request to its the neighbor closest to destination, and so until an answer is received.
+If peer 3 is asked about key 11, it will forward the request to its the neighbour closest to destination, and so until an answer is received.

 ## Domain Name System